 "The building would have been used to house animals on one side and the farmer's family on the other.
 More of these longhouses

-Tamiy on the other.
-More of these tonghouses have since been discovered on Dartmoor."
 This unusual find, along with other medieval artifacts found on the site, such as Stone-Age arrowheads and thatching rope made from old man's beard, brought a lot of visitors from archaeological societies to Castle Farm.